A video demonstration where I play the Squier Bullet Strat to a blues backing track I made.

 My Agile AL3100 spalted maple top electric guitar

 I spent a lot of time reading about these guitars, looking at pictures and so on.
+I guess something was bound to happen, and in triple binding too!

 The body and neck are mahogany, apart from the 1/8th of an inch spalted maple top.
+The fretboard is ebony with real mother of pearl crown inlays.

+The guitar is quite heavy, so it's a solid piece of work.
 This is the guitar I said was very close to the Joe Bonamassa sound, particularly on the live version of his Midnight blues rendition.
+I checked it through my system while listening to the song on video.
+Virtually identical through my guitar processor, which is a Boss GT pro.

 The pickups are alnico V humbuckers so I guess with the mahogany wood and ebony fretboard the combination is pretty much the same tone as a Gibson Les Paul.
+It stays in tune well enough for a gig, although not as long as my Marathone.

 The neck is also quite thick on this one, similar to an old 50's Les Paul, although they offer 3 different neck profiles: Standard, wide and slim.
+I decided to opt for the standard neck purely out of curiosity.